AbdulrahmanShokier/MIPS-Pipeline-Processor/README.md

 ## Advanced Hardware Features

-- Forwarding Unit: Resolves data hazards by forwarding results from later pipeline stages to earlier ones.
+- Forwarding Unit: Resolves RAW data hazards by forwarding results from later pipeline stages(memory or write back) to earlier one stage(execute).

 - Hazard Detection Unit: Detects and mitigates data and control hazards, ensuring smooth pipeline operation.

 - Static Branch Prediction: Implements a static branch prediction mechanism (always not taken) for conditional branch instructions.

-- CPU Stalling: Introduces a stalling mechanism to pause the pipeline when a hazard cannot be resolved by forwarding or prediction.
+- CPU Stalling: Introduces a stalling mechanism to pause(stall) the pipeline when a hazard cannot be resolved by forwarding or prediction.

 ## Additional Features